The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Introduction

-Another motivation of this paper comes from the fact that in many applications such as storage for computer memories, the system (channel) may be influenced by a {\em probing} signal that is influenced by some of the users (typically the sender).
-This problem was first studied in the channel coding context~\cite{Weissman10} where the channel state of the DMBC depends on the encoder's action sequence, which in turn depends on the message the sender intends to send.
-As a result, the channel is one whose states are ``action-dependent''.
-In~\cite{Asnani_ProbingCapacity}, the availability of the states at the encoder is controlled by a probing (action) signal, which is subject to a cost constraint.
-Similar action-dependent ideas were studied in \cite{Kit10,Per11} in the source coding context.
-However, the models studied in these works do not incorporate any secrecy constraints.

 The model considered in this paper is a generalization of the ``source excitation'' model of~\cite{chou_it10}.
-The model considered in that paper is also motivated by the large body of work on ``physical-layer'' security (see, e.g., \cite{WTS07, ARKA11}) where the common source of randomness results from the inherent randomness of wireless channel.
-One possibility is to sound the channel with a random signal, measuring the observations generated at the various receivers (and marginalizing over the sounding signal).
+That model is motivated by the large body of work on physical-layer security (see, e.g., \cite{WTS07, ARKA11}) where the unpredictable variation in the wireless channel medium serves as the source of common randomness.
+One approach is to sound the wireless channel using a random signal and measure the observations generated (marginalizing over the sounding signal).
 This ``source emulation'' strategy is considered in \cite{ARKA11}.
-Another approach studied in \cite{chou_it10,WTS07} uses deterministic sounding of a reciprocal wireless channel.
+Another approach studied in \cite{chou_it10,WTS07} uses deterministic sounding (no marginalization is involved).
 Key extraction follows by denoising the observations using a public message.
-A large secret key rate can be achieved if a deterministic sounding signal (of a good design) is used and the conditional randomness generated is exploited.
-The generalization in the current model is that we now exploit both random sounding (using a wiretap code) and key generation (using conditional randomness).
-The important difference between the models is that in~\cite{chou_it10} the only randomness was in the channel, all other functions were deterministic.
-In contrast, now Alice has a private source of randomness.
+Deterministic sounding requires no source of private randomness (as does source emulation), all randomness is due to the channel.
+The current generalization is that we now explore the source excitation model when the exciter has a source of private randomness.
+This allows us to exploit both random sounding (using a wiretap code) and key generation (using conditional randomness).
 We regard the current model as stepping stone to understanding the fundamental limits of two-way randomized channel sounding in which secrecy rate is derived from the use of two wiretap codes and from the conditional randomness produced.